Georgia-Tech-Off-Road/GTORDaata/README.md

 file).
 2. Run `daata.py`

-This app may be run with fake data (user may select `Fake Data` under `Input`) for testing.
+This app may be run with fake data (user may select Fake Data under Input) for testing.
+Users must have access to the

-### Google Drive
-This app enables a user to download and upload collected data onto our shared Google Drive.
-Users must first have access to the
 [GTORDaata's shared Google Drive](https://drive.google.com/drive/u/0/folders/1OaMbG-wAqC6_Ad8u5FiNS9L8z2W7eB2i) in order to upload or download testing data.
-Further, the secret API key (`secret_oAuth_key.json`) must be downloaded [here](https://drive.google.com/file/d/117yhiyV2BAZNxityj4la6J50FECaEPJB/view?usp=sharing), and put into the top-level directory of this repo, i.e. at the same level as this `README.md`.

-Not acquiring this API key does not impede other aspects of this app's functionality.

 ## About